LIRiley-prog/CSU-Senior-Project/docs/Proposal.md

 Project Description
 -------------------
-The task involves re-programming a Meccanoid G15 robot with advanced AI features.
-The central objective is to replace the toy-like, command-based interface with an adaptive and conversational one.
+The task involves reprogramming a Meccanoid G15 robot with advanced AI features.
+The central objective is to replace the basic toy robot, command based interface with an adaptive and conversational one.
 The robot will be connected to a local server that serves a lightweight large language model for speech-to-text, intent recognition, and response generation.

 The system will allow the robot to:
-- Respond verbally in real-time.
+- Respond verbally in real time.
 - Learn from human interaction to improve future output.
 - Make motorized actions (walking, waving, pointing, dancing) to accompany conversation prompts.
 - Demonstrate possible uses for customer support, education, or companionship.